-Metric Baseline Benchmark Final Projected Outcome Increase in household inco ome (Standard Metric: SS#1) Average earned income of households FY2011: \$3,324 FY2023: \$4.121 At least \$4,100 Note: Because Home Forwa mes in employment status (ard has implemented biennial earned income each year is and triennial review schedule s, the number of households Number of heads of households who: 6) Other (defined as having an increase in earned income) FY2011: 866 heads of households FY2024: 525 heads of households At least 525 heads of households annually Percent of work-focused households who: 6) Other (defined as having an increase in earned income) FY2011: 16% of work- focused households FY2024: 16% of work- focused households At least 16% of work- focused households Households Removed from m Temporary Assistance fo r Needy Families (TANF) (St andard Metric: SS#4) Number of households receiving TANF assistance FY2012: 229 households (2.0%) FY2024: 100 households (1.0%) At least 100 households (1.0%) Reducing the per unit subs sidy costs for participating households (Standard Metri c: SS#6) Average amount of subsidy per household FY2012: \$524 per household FY2024: \$,143 Less than \$1,150 per household Households transitioned to self-sufficiency (Standard Metric: SS#8) Number of households transitioned to self-sufficiency (Defined as households that have earned or permanent income that results in area median income (AMI) above 50% and/or that have voluntarily exited housing assistance) FY2014: 521 households FY2024: 330 households At least 330 households annually Displacement prevention (Standard Metric: HC#4) Note: This is a standard reporting metric used by HUD to measure impacts across agencies on a national level.
+Metric Baseline Benchmark Final Projected Outcome Average error rate in completing task FY2015: 7.5% FY2025: 7.5% Maintain 7.5% or less Increase in tenant share of r ent (Standard Metric: CE#5) Total annual tenant share of rent FY2012: \$25,342,942 FY2025: \$37,095,696 At least \$37,000,000 Increase in household incon ne (Standard Metric: SS#1) Average earned income of households FY2011: \$3,324 FY2025: \$4,121 At least \$4,100 Note: Because Home Forwa es in employment status (Stan ard has implemented biennial a arned income each year is red and triennial review schedules s, the number of households Number of heads of households who: 6) Other (defined as having an increase in earned income) FY2011: 866 heads of households FY2025: 525 heads of households At least 525 heads of households annually Percent of work-focused households who: 6) Other (defined as having an increase in earned income) FY2011: 16% of work- focused households FY2025: 16% of work- focused households At least 16% of work- focused households Households Removed from Temporary Assistance for Ne edy Families (TANF) (Standar rd Metric: SS#4) Number of households receiving TANF assistance FY2012: 229 households (2.0%) FY2025: 100 households (1.0%) At least 100 households (1.0%) Reducing the per unit subsid dy costs for participating hous eholds (Standard Metric: SS# 6) Average amount of subsidy per household FY2012: \$524 per household FY2025: \$1,238 Less than \$1,150 per household Households transitioned to s self-sufficiency (Standard Met ric: SS#8) Number of households transitioned to self-sufficiency (Defined as households that have earned or permanent income that results in area median income (AMI) above 50% and/or that have voluntarily exited housing assistance) FY2014: 521 households FY2025: 330 households At least 330 households annually Displacement prevention (Standard Metric: HC#4) Note: This is a standard reporting metric used by HUD to measure impacts across agencies on a national level.
 Home Forward does not believe this metric is an accurate measure of this activity, but we have included it at HUD's request.
-Number of households at or below 80% AMI that would lose assistance or need to move FY2011: 233 households FY2024: 0 households 0 households are required to move Note: This is a standard rep ty (Standard Metric: HC#5) porting metric used by HUD to se rent reform to impact mo
+Number of households at or below 80% AMI that would lose assistance or need to move FY2011: 233 households FY2025: 0 households 0 households are required to move

-Metric Baseline Benchmark Final Projected Outcome Number of households able to move to a better unit and/or neighborhood of opportunity FY2013: 3,092 (28.4%) households lived in better neighborhoods FY2024: 2,969 (24.6%) households 2,969 (24.6%) households lived in better neighborhoods
+Metric Baseline Benchmark Final Projected Outcome Increase in resident mobility (Standard Metric: HC#5) Note: This is a standard reporting metric used by HUD to measure impacts across agencies on a national level.
+Home Forward does not use rent reform to impact mobility, but we have included it at HUD's request.
+Number of households able to move to a better unit and/or neighborhood of opportunity FY2013: 3,092 (28.4%) households lived in better neighborhoods FY2025: 2,969 (24.6%) households 2,969 (24.6%) households lived in better neighborhoods